gmoore7/ece2220/README.md

 All of my projects from Systems Programming (ECE 2220) are included

-Class taken with Bill Reid at Clemoson University
+Class taken with Bill Reid at Clemson University

+There are many erros within the code that are no yet fixed